Tutorial | Use the Retrieval Augmented Generation (RAG) approach for question-answering#

 Click Save.

-Click Run to create the Knowledge Bank, which is the object that stores the output of the text embedding.
-This step is required before configuring the Knowledge Bank.
+Click Run to create the knowledge bank, which is the object that stores the output of the text embedding.
+This step is required before configuring the knowledge bank.
 If you skip it, you won’t be able to select the metadata columns when configuring the retrieval augmented LLM.

 Configure the knowledge bank#

-You can now configure the knowledge bank.
+Once the previous job is over, you can configure the knowledge bank.

 In the LLM field, select the LLM that you want to augment (here, GPT 4).